cardanoz/constitution/constitution-2.2.txt

 VT-GEN-03 (y) Governance parameter thresholds must be in the range 75%-90%

-VT-HF-01 (y) \Hard Fork Initiation\ action thresholds must be in the range 51%-80%
+VT-HF-01 (y) "Hard Fork Initiation" action thresholds must be in the range 51%-80%

 VT-CON-01 (y) "New Constitution" action thresholds must be in the range